 If you’ve been following the blog, you know that Hawaii has been on my mind since we visited earlier this month!
 We had an incredible time, and we highly recommend it for your next vacation or celebratory getaway!
 There are a few things, however, that are good to know if you’ve never been before.
-Many of these apply to the Hawaiian Islands in general, but many are specific to the Big Island.
+Many of these apply to the Hawaiian Islands in general, but many are specific to the Island of Hawai’i.
 Read on, my friend!

 The Hawaiian language has only 13 letters.

 They use all 5 vowels, and to an American used to having more letters may find that many of the words look the same at a passing glance.
 Take a closer look, and pronounce every letter–even all the vowels, even when it’s two of the same vowel side by side.
 You’ll find lots of Hawaiian words sprinkled in with the English you recognize.
 You’ll get the hang of it in no time!

 More here: What to Know Before You Visit the Hawaiian Islands

 You will be required to fill out an agriculture form.

 Hawaii is very particular about what agricultural products go in and out of their state.
 So eat that apple and those nuts in your carry-on before you land, and leave your animals at home.
 The flight attendants will give you the form on the plane, then they will take it from you on the plane after you fill it out as well, so you don’t have to worry about who to give it to.
 Oh, and on your way home, all fruits and veggies have to be consumed before you get on the plane!

 Consider bringing a dry bag.